-Your northernmost landing is at Phippsøya, in the Seven Islands north of Nordaustlandet.
-Here you will be at 81 degrees north, just 540 miles from the geographic North Pole.
-Polar bears inhabit this region, along with walruses and Ivory gulls.
-You may sit for several hours in the pack ice, taking in your spectacular surroundings.
-When the edge of the sea-ice is tens of miles north of the Seven Islands (mostly in August) you will spend a second day to get to and in the sea ice.
-Alternatively (mostly in July) you will turn to Sorgfjord where you may find a herd of walruses not far from the graves of 17th century whalers.
-On a nature walk, you may encounter families of Ptarmigans.
+When the edge of the sea ice is tens of miles north of the Seven Islands, you can spend a second day in this area.
+Alternatively you may turn to Sorgfjord, where you have the chance to find a herd of walruses not far from the graves of 17th-century whalers.
+A nature walk here can bring you close to families of ptarmigans.
 The opposite side of the fjord is also a beautiful area for an excursion.

-Start the day quietly cruising the side fjords of the spectacular Hornsund area of southern Spitsbergen, enjoying the scenery of towering mountain peaks.
-Hornsundtind rises to 889 feet, while Bautaen shows why early Dutch explorers gave the name ‘Spitsbergen’, or "pointed mountains", to the island.
-There are also 14 magnificent glaciers in the area and very good chances of encounters with seals and polar bears.
+Start the day by cruising the side fjords of the Hornsund area of southern Spitsbergen, taking in the spire-like peaks: Hornsundtind rises 4,695 feet, and Bautaen is a perfect illustration of why early Dutch explorers named this island Spitsbergen, meaning “pointed mountains.”
+There are fourteen sizable glaciers in this area as well as opportunities for spotting seals, beluga whales, and polar bears.

 Mandatory Travel Insurance:

-Any airfare, whether on scheduled or charter flights; pre- and post- land arrangements; passport and visa expenses; government arrival and departure taxes; meals ashore; travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges and telecommunication charges; and the customary gratuity at the end of the voyages for stewards and other service personnel; fuel surcharge may apply.
+Any airfare, whether on scheduled or charter flights; pre- and post- land arrangements; transfers to/from the vessel outside Spitsbergen; passport and visa expenses; government arrival and departure taxes; meals ashore; baggage, cancellation, and personal insurance (which is mandatory); excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges, and telecommunication charges; customary gratuity at the end of the voyages for stewards and other service personnel aboard; fuel surcharge may apply.

 PHOTOS: © Erwin Vermeulen; © Franco Banfi; © Joerg Ehrlich; © Rinie van Meurs